 If your organization only has five vendors, for example, a spreadsheet would likely suit your needs and be easy enough to manage.
 However, if your organization has 500 or 5000 vendors, investing in a dedicated TPRM software platform is probably a better solution — in the long run, it will make the process of scaling your TPRM program much simpler.

-Without a solid risk management tool, it’s easy for things to fall through the cracks, especially as a third-party vendor roster grows.
+Without a solid cyber security risk assessment tool, it’s easy for things to fall through the cracks, especially as a third-party vendor roster grows.
 In an area as high-stakes as cybersecurity, organizations can’t afford to let even the little things slip.

 Though they’re not necessarily a “tool,” vendor risk questionnaires are the backbone of most comprehensive TPRM programs.
 Thorough, consistent, and well-designed questionnaires for your vendors to complete and return are critical to reducing third-party risk.